-With a village and the largest medieval trebuchet in the southern hemisphere, the high middle age re-enactment groups are ready to put on a show at the 2019 Abbey Medieval Festival.
-Learn more about these groups and how they represent the crusade period.
+With a village and one of, if not the largest medieval trebuchet in Australia, the high middle age re-enactment groups are ready to put on a show at the 2019 Abbey Medieval Festival.
+Learn more about these groups and how they represent the High Middle Ages.

-Blackwolf is a 12th/13th Century Crusader group representing different nationalities traversing caravan routes.
-Often in Crusader times, supplies from overseas failed to arrive when needed or if at all, was often too little too late.
+Blackwolf are a 12th/13th century Crusader group traversing caravan routes.
+Often in Crusader times, supplies from overseas failed to arrive when needed or if at all, was too little, too late.

-Using the guise of a Bedouin caravan in the spirit of Raynald Châtillon, Blackwolf make up the shortfall of weapons, supplies and horses needed to continue the Crusader presence in Outremer.
+Blackwolf are Crusaders of different nationalities, using the guise of a Bedouin caravan, in the spirit of Raynald of Châtillon, to make up the shortfall of weapons, supplies and horses needed to continue the Crusader presence in Outremer.

 Companye of Northumbria

-The Companye of Northumbria portrays a crucial period in the development of England with a focus on the years 1154-1189 during the reign of Henry II.
+The Companye of Northumbria portrays a crucial period in the development of England, the 12th century, with a focus on the years 1154-1189 during the reign of Henry II.

-All are warmly welcome to visit their encampment and gain some insight into the work and lives of 12th century artisan.
+All are warmly welcome to visit their encampment and gain some insight into the work and lives of 12th century artisans.

 Cottereaux—Company of the Dagger

-In their display, particular attention is paid to maintaining a high standard of equipment and knowledge through intensive research and reconstruction.
-Most of the group’s clothing and equipment has been handmade by the members and, as far as possible, all items are as historically accurate as they can be.
-This makes the group’s public displays instructive and stimulating, and also creates a deeper understanding of the period through hands-on experience.
+Oltramar pays particular attention to maintaining a high standard of equipment and knowledge through intensive research and reconstruction.
+Most of their clothing and equipment has been handmade by their members and, as far as possible, all items are as historically accurate as we can make them thereby making the group’s public displays instructive and stimulating.

 Order of the Horse

 Order of the Horse was founded in the year of the horse.
-The Order is made up of elite members of knights, soldiers, nobles and mercenaries of mixed origins portraying the 2nd – 6th Crusades of the late 12th – early 13th centuries.
+Order of the Horse re-enacts many periods of history, but for the Abbey Medieval Festival, they portray elite members of knights, soldiers, nobles and mercenaries of mixed origins portraying the 2nd – 6th Crusades of the late 12th to early 13th centuries.